alankent/google-docs-comic-script-formatter/README.md

 * Create a new blank Google Doc
 * Type in 7 paragraphs with a couple of words per paragraph so you can see the styling.
 Leave the first paragraph as "Normal" and change the following paragraphs to "Heading 1" to "Heading 6".
 * For the first Normal paragraph, change the font to 12 point "Courier New".
-This is a script writing standard.
+This is a script writing standard - you can use any font you like if you don't care about following standards.
+It is a throwback to the old manual typewriter days.
 * Select "Normal" from the style drop down, then open "Normal Text" and select "Update 'Normal text' to match" from the sub-menu.
 This will change all the text in the document to use Courier font.
 * Heading 1 I personally change to a different color, but leave as a big font.
 I use it for headings such as "Script", "Overview", "Appendix", or other sections as I deem appropriate.
 * Heading 2 to 6 I update the styles to remove all before/after spacing, set the point size to 12, change the color to purple, adjust the indent, then update the style to match the headings.